Its-Yayo/Keypwn/README.md

 # Keypwn

-Keypwn is a single keylogger tool for pentesting written in Python under the GPLv3 license.
+Keypwn is a single keylogger tool for pentesting written in Python.
 More details soon...

 You can test this project in your localhost by cloning it.
 ```